vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 (HTCondor and other opportunistic systems).

 Clicking My Allocations on the left shows all allocations currently associated with your account.
-You may select a new one by clicking Connect Allocation.
+You may select a new one by clicking the "New Allocation" button.

 ![step5](../img/screenshot_277.png)